victorths/conduit/conduit/doc/source/docs/application/threading.md

 # Multi-threading in Conduit

 One of the primary differentiators between Conduit and other server frameworks is its multi-threaded behavior.
-When an Conduit application starts, it replicates the application logic across a number of threads.
+When a Conduit application starts, it replicates the application logic across a number of threads.

 In Dart, threads are called _isolates_.
 The difference in naming isn't just to be cute - an isolate is a little bit different than a thread in that memory is not shared between isolates.
 Each isolate has its own heap \(this is where memory for objects is allocated from\) that other isolates can't access.